tsuki-lang/tsuki/spec.md

 Results are the primary method of handling errors in tsuki.
 Whenever a function can fail, it can return a result type, whose value is either an error, or a value.

-A result type is written like `Err!Ok`, where `Err` is the error type, and `Ok` is the success type.
+A result type is written like `E!T`, where `E` is the error type, and `T` is the success type.
+For quick'n'dirty error handling the shorthand `!T` exists, which is the same as `Atom!T`.

-The built-in `Error` atom subset contains all possible error atoms defined throughout the program. `Error` and its subsets are the only allowed atom type in results.
-Objects and unions tagged with the `Failure` trait can also be used as valid error types.
-Other types are not permitted as error types.

-The shorthand `!T` may be used instead of `Error!T`.

-For a given result type `Err!Ok`, both `Err` and `Ok` are implicitly convertible to that result type.
+For a given result type `E!T`, both `E` and `T` are implicitly convertible to that result type.

+The type `E!T` desugars to the standard library type `Result[E, T]`, which is a union with two variants: `:ok(T)`, and `:error(E)`.
+Using it may be needed when the variant of the result cannot be inferred from the context, eg. when both `T` and `E` are the same type or when implicit conversion rules make this ambiguous.
+In most cases one should stay away from constructing such result types.

-Examples on handling errors can be found in the "`?` operator" and [`catch` expressions](#catch-expressions) sections of this document.
+Examples on handling errors can be found in the [`?` operator](#-operator) and [`catch` expressions](#catch-expressions) sections of this document.

 ## Pointers